Geothermal energy in Turkey: Power plants in operation

 Almost all geothermal power plants are south or east of Izmir, Turkey's third largest city.
-Kızıldere is the most poweful, followed by Efeler.
+Kızıldere is the most powerful, followed by Efeler.
 Electricity generation potential from hydrothermal (conventional geothermal rather than enhanced) was estimated at 4 GW in 2020, over double the actual capacity.

 Two-thirds of the installed capacity uses binary technology (hot water from the ground evaporates a fluid with a lower boiling point which drives the turbines) while the rest use the flash cycle (some of the high pressure and very hot water from the ground "flashes" to steam which drives the turbines directly).
 Suppliers of binary-cycle technology; such as Atlas Copco, Exergy and Ormat; are prominent in the market.
 At high enthalpy and high temperature combined flash-binary plants are more efficient.
 Sometimes wells owned by competing companies interfere with each other.

 Environmental impact and public opinion

 There are both existing and planned plants in areas with vulnerabilities, such as the valuable soils in Buharkent.

 In 2019 Enel sponsored the 88KEYS Institute to conduct a public opinion survey in Aydın, the province with the most geothermal potential.
 At that time, over a fifth of people over 45 believed geothermal power was damaging to health.
 About half of that age group also believed that it is not harmful if properly managed, as did about two-thirds of younger people.
 In the 2010s there were concerns about the possibility of heavy metals being released to water or soil, but as of 2022 no heavy metal pollution from power plants has been found, although boron was found in irrigation water in 2017 which may damage crops.
 However arsenic has been found in greywater from direct heating and it has been suggested such water could be filtered by biochar.